TheNeuralNomad/trigonometry-intution/README.md

 - sinθ represents vertical movement

 So the values are not random—they come from geometry and position on the unit circle.

+## Future Improvements

+- Add diagrams for 30°, 45°, 60°
+- Add more intuitive explanations
+- Extend to more trigonometric concepts